rcaos/TVToday/README.md

 ## What I'm working on

-* ⏳ Migrating Networking layer from Combine to Async await (https://github.com/rcaos/TVToday/tree/networking-async)
+- ✅ Migrate Networking layer from Combine to Async await
 - ✅ Localize UI and requests to endpoint
 - ✅ Support Dynamic Type